jakemor/SparkPlug/README.md

 New Structure:
 ```
-ProjectName
+SparkPlug
   /project-id
 ```

-3. Using the Google App Engine Launcher, go to `File > Add Existing Application` and add the path of the folder named your `project id`.
+3. Rename the `SpakPlug` directory to your project name, then using the Google App Engine Launcher, go to `File > Add Existing Application` and add the path of the folder named your `project id`.
 This is not the parent folder, it's the child one.

 4. All set, ensure everything is running, initialize a `git` repo in the child folder and you're good to go =)